tkiviniemi/todo-app/README.md

 Made with React and Node.js

-Originates from a private GitHub classroom repo for a full stack course, hence giant first commit.
+Originates from a private GitHub classroom repo for a full stack course, hence the giant first commit.

 Copied over and continuing in this repo so that the project is visible to everyone.